FraunhoferIVI/helyos_agent_slim_simulator/README.md

 # helyos_agent_slim_simulator

-It simulates agent in helyOS framework.
+It simulates an agent in helyOS framework.
 It can be used for front-end development or to test path planning algorithms.

 ## Getting started